 The vision of our hospice came to light after a chance meeting in 2005 of three nurses with a passion for palliative care.
-Rosaleen Dunne, Pauline Faull and Lynda Pecora wanted to take the sting out of death and dying and to create a home where people could go to receive compassionate care at end of life and to be treated with dignity and respect in a home-like environment.
+Pauline Faull, Lynda Pecora and Rosaleen Dunne (pictured left with past Board chair Dr R. Henderson) wanted to take the sting out of death and dying and to create a home where people could go to receive compassionate care at end of life and to be treated with dignity and respect in a home-like environment.

 PROVINCIAL GOVERNMENT HEALTHCARE FUNDING